 Durable PPE (Personal Protective Equipment) refers to protective gear designed for repeated use over an extended period.
-Unlike consumable PPE, which is disposable and needs frequent replacement, durable PPE is meant to be maintained, cleaned, and reused to provide long-term protection in the workplace.
+Unlike disposable PPE, which is single-use and needs frequent replacement, durable PPE is intended to be maintained, cleaned, and reused to provide long-term protection in the workplace.

-- Hard hats – Protects against head injuries from falling objects.
+- Hard hats – Protect against head injuries from falling or flying objects.

-- Safety goggles and face shields – Shields eyes and face from debris, chemicals, or impact.
+- Safety goggles and face shields – Protect eyes and face from debris, chemicals, and impact.

 - Hearing protection (earmuffs) – Reduces noise exposure in loud environments.

-- Respirators with replaceable filters – Provides respiratory protection against dust, fumes, or chemicals.
+- Respirators with replaceable filters – Provide respiratory protection against dust, fumes, and chemicals.

-- Protective gloves (reusable types, e.g., leather, cut-resistant, heat-resistant gloves) – Shields hands from cuts, burns, or chemicals.
+- Protective gloves (reusable types, e.g., leather, cut-resistant, heat-resistant) – Protect hands from cuts, burns, and chemicals.

-- High-visibility vests and clothing – Enhances worker visibility for safety in hazardous areas.
+- High-visibility vests and clothing – Improves worker visibility in hazardous or low-light areas.

-- Steel-toe boots – Protects feet from heavy objects or hazardous surfaces.
+- Steel-toe boots – Protect feet from heavy objects and hazardous surfaces.

 - Designed for multiple uses – Can be worn repeatedly over time.